lmenou/qfunleashed.nvim/README.md

 If you miss something, it is possible to stop the current running job.
 - Run `:StopJob` to stop the running job.

+If you wish to add other items to your current (quickfix or location) lists, simply add `Add` after the previous asynchronous quickfix commands (e.g.
+`:AmakeAdd`, `:AgrepAdd`, etc).

 Use `:copen` to open the quickfix window.
 Use `:lopen` to open the location window.
 If you set `g:quick_copen` (See Configuration part), the quickfix (or